“The beautiful thing about learning is nobody can take it away from you.” – B.B King

 For a variety of reasons, students may experience impacts that affect their ability to progress through curriculum complexities and amounts at the same rate as their peers.
-If such impacts are not adequately supported through the application of quality, differentiated teaching and learning, which incorporates universal design principles and adjustments (including those related to the General Capabilities to support curriculum input and output); then students may access modified curriculum – same content and topics but with modified expectations that are aligned to the student’s ‘Zone of Proximal Development’ (Vygotsky, 1978).
-Such modification is also the case for students who are distinctly capable of progressing through learning content beyond their chronological grade level.
+If such impacts are not adequately supported through the application of quality, differentiated teaching and learning, which incorporates universal design principles and adjustments (including those related to the General Capabilities); then students may access an alternate point of the F-10 sequence of achievement .
+This process is also applied for students who are distinctly capable of progressing through learning content beyond their chronological grade level.

 The Australian Curriculum learning area content has been designed as a continuum of Content Descriptors and Achievement Standards.
 This allows for knowledge and skills from the same content area to be accessed and built upon at varying entry points from Foundation to Year 10.
 The continuum design allows all students to access age-equivalent, regular contexts for any Australian Curriculum subject area, and to be assessed, graded and reported at an appropriate complexity.

 The continuum design provides opportunity for teachers to align the varying curriculum entry points for any student to the chronological unit of work and assessment; allowing full access, participation and learning to occur alongside peers in the general education classroom.
 This allows teachers to be responsive to the personalised learning needs of all students, whilst maintaining high expectations and equitable experience.

 Alternate/adapted Syllabus documents in other States are also designed following similar principles and can therefore be modified via the same considerations.

 The decision to provide curriculum at an alternate access point should be made via a rigorous, evidence-informed process in collaboration with the student and their parent.